sslover/node-express-api-boilerplate/readme.md

 To get your updated code to **Github**, you'll need to:

-(first, create a new repo at Github; **you only need to create a repo once per project**; then, once a repo is created and you have changes to push):

 	git add .
 	git commit -am "your commit message"
 	git push origin master

-You don't need to double add and double commit though.
-So the following will work:
+**You don't need to double add and double commit though.
+So the following will work:**

 	git add .
 	git commit -am "your commit message"